didrichsen/kws-2100-geographic-information-web-systems/README.md

 # KWS2100: Exercise 3

-Continue from exercise three.
+Continuing from exercise four, display and style point features on a map.

-## 1. Display and interact with information on map.
+## 1. Set Up:

-- [x] The system should show a list of features in an aside
+- [] Add a map with OpenLayers with an Open Street Map layer and a vector layer from https://kart.dsb.no.
+I recommend "Mini- og mikrokraftverk" (under "Infrastruktur").

-- [x] When the user changes the view, the list of features in the aside should reflect what the user sees.
+## 2. Style the map
-- [x] When the user hovers on a feature in the map, the feature should be highlighted in the aside
+- [] Choose color, style and size based on the feature properties of your chosen feature layer
-- [x] When the user hovers on a feature, the feature should be highlighted in the map
+- [] Add a list of currently visible features in an aside, like with polygon features

-## Display more layers
+- [] Show text for each feature (optional: display text based on the view resolution to avoid clutter)

-- [x] Add layers showing "fylker" in Norway
+- [] Add hover or click functionality to the feature layer.
+Note: use map.forEachFeatureAtPixel instead of VectorSource.getFeatureAtCoordinate